twestura/CS-Notes/README.md

 $$

 This interpretation is analogous to our description of division as the number of subtractions performed in order to reach $0$.
-And the count of the number of divisions to reach $1$ is how we commonly use algorithms in analyzing the running time of divide and conquer algorithms: we divide the problem into subproblems, and the logarithm gives the "height" of the stack of subproblems.
+And the count of the number of divisions to reach $1$ is how we commonly use logarithms in analyzing the running time of divide and conquer algorithms: we divide the problem into subproblems, and the logarithm gives the "height" of the stack of subproblems.

 There are two important properties of logarithms: